MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. On the **Let's get started** page, for **Name** and **Description** enter the following information:

     - **Name**: Credit Card Receipts auto-applied
-    - **Description**: Credit Card Receipts auto-applied retention label, with a retention period of three years for all location.
+    - **Description**: Credit Card Receipts auto-applied retention label, with a retention period of three years for all locations.

 1. Select the **Next** button.